How To Build A Lego Table To Store Lego And Duplo

 Are You Drowning In Lego And Duplo?
 Here’s How We Built A Portable Lego Table

-If your house is anything like our house – which I imagine, if you have small children, it probably is – then there will be a lot of Lego around.
+Here’s how we build a Lego table…If your house is anything like our house – which I imagine, if you have small children, it probably is – then there will be a lot of Lego around.

 To try and avoid this potential underfoot catastrophe, we’ve recently made a portable Duplo and Lego table.
 Here’s how…

 After being inspired by something similar on Pinterest I thought a Lego table would be a good solution; something that offered storage and a flat Lego building space.

 The Potter Storage Stool is part of the white and wood Scandi-inspired Potter furniture range from GLTC (which means, like all things GLTC, it will look great around the house).

 And when it’s not in use, we can take it off the lid and store it inside the stool with the rest of the Lego.
 Which is useful as the stool is useful for lots of other things around the house too, from an actual seat to a side table.

 Our stool / Lego table is just at the right height for them to sit at.
 Happily, for hours.

-We were sent the Potter Storage Stool from GLTC as part of our role on the testing team (it costs around £68 but is currently reduced in the sale).
-All Lego, model’s own.
+We were sent the stool from GLTC as part of our role on the testing team (it costs around £68 but is currently reduced in the sale).